 If you do choose motorbike, every hotel, guesthouse or tour agency will happily rent you one for 150,000 dong a day (but don’t expect any support with the fine).

-The speed limit in town is a strict 40 kilometres per hour, or 50 kilometres per hour outside of town -- there are police stings in this regard too.
-When in Duong Dong town, if you don’t see anyone else parked in a spot it is probably because it is not allowed and yes, the popo will be on your tail again.
+The speed limit in town is a strict 40 kilometres per hour, or 50 kilometres per hour outside of town—there are police stings in this regard too.
+When in Duong Dong town, if you don’t see anyone else parked in a spot it is probably because it is not allowed.

 On the flipside to all these motorbike caveats, you won’t find any of the usual pay-to-park schemes at beaches.
 No protection is needed as in other parts of Vietnam.
 Many locals told us it was perfectly safe to park, lock it and enjoy a day at the beach, be it a busy or quiet one.